sroehrl/neoan3-cli/README.md

 - route (generates init-functions resulting in the component acting as a valid route)
 - custom element (currently empty class)

+*NOTE:* You can influence the generated output with templates.
+To do so, place a folder _template in your project.
+Currently the files _ce.js_ (generated when creating custom elements) and _view.html_ (generated when selecting route components with views) are respected.
+You can use the variable {{name}}.

 ### new frame
 `neoan3 new frame [frame-name]`